Statistical and computational methods

 Single-cell genomic technologies such as single-cell RNA-seq and single-cell ATAC-seq provide unprecedented power for examining the functional genomic landscape of a heterogeneous cell population.
 We develop statistical and computational methods and tools for designing single-cell genomic experiments and analyzing single-cell genomic data.
-Examples of our tools include TSCAN, SCATE, BIRD, SCRAT and RAISIN.
+Examples of our tools include TSCAN, SCATE, BIRD, SCRAT, Lamian and TreeCorTreat.

 2. High-throughput regulome and epigenome profiling and analysis